qurator-spk/mods4pandas/README.md

 our environment/needs at the State Library Berlin and may need to be changed for your library.

+Per-page information (e.g. structure information from the METS structMap) can be converted as well (`--output-page-info`).

 **alto4pandas** converts the metadata from ALTO files into a pandas DataFrame.

 Column names are derived from the corresponding ALTO elements.
 Some columns